SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

     * malicious use in violation of second party contract

 ### Chain-link Confidentiality Exchange

+Chain-link confidentiality imposes contractual restrictions and liability on any Disclosee (Second-Party).
+The exchange provides a fair contract consummation mechanism.
+The steps in a chain-link confidentiality exchange are as follows:

-- *Discloser* provides non-repudiable *Offer* with verifiable metadata (sufficient partial disclosure) which include any terms or restrictions on use.
+* *Discloser* provides a non-repudiable *Offer* with verifiable metadata (sufficient partial disclosure) which includes any terms or restrictions on use.
-- *Disclosee* verifies *Offer* against composed schema and metadata adherence to desired data.
+* *Disclosee* verifies *Offer* against composed schema and metadata adherence to desired data.
-- *Disclosee* provides non-repudiable *Accept* of terms subject compliant disclosure.
+* *Disclosee* provides non-repudiable *Accept* of terms that are contingent on compliant disclosure.
-- *Discloser* provides non-repudiable *Disclosure* with sufficient compliant detail.
+* *Discloser* provides non-repudiable *Disclosure* with sufficient compliant detail.
-- *Disclosee* verifies *Disclosure* using decomposed schema and adherence to offered data.
+* *Disclosee* verifies *Disclosure* using decomposed schema and adherence of disclosed data to *Offer*.

 *Disclosee* may now engage in permissioned use and carries liability as a deterrent against unpermissioned use.